scheinheiser/wexp/competition.md

 ## [Ink](https://www.inklestudios.com/ink/)
 Ink is less popular than Twine, but still mentioned quite frequently.\
-It works much differently compared to Twine, being based on an extensive scripting language called ink; they also have created multiple tools to make it easier to work with ink, such as [inklewriter](https://www.inklestudios.com/inklewriter/) and inky (a code editor, which provides error highlighting/hot reloading/etc).
+It works much differently compared to Twine, being based on an extensive scripting language called ink; they also have created multiple tools to make it easier to work with ink, such as [inklewriter](https://www.inklestudios.com/inklewriter/) and Inky (a code editor, which provides error highlighting/hot reloading/etc).

 The software is intended for easy integration with existing games, and is made for creating text-based CYOAs - it does, however, provide support for web-based stories.\
 You can compile the `.ink` scripts to `.js` files, which can be hosted by the user so clients can access it online.\